dhruvshan/ido-ux/src/docs/files/devguide13.md

 ### How to settle an auction

-After the auction time has finished, the auction waits in a state that is called: **'Awaiting Settlement'**.
+After the auction time has finished, the auction enters the **'Awaiting Settlement'** state.
 ANY participant can settle the auction by running the following commands:

 First, one needs to clone and prepare the repo: